 What can a parent do if there is a dispute with the Special Guardian about a decision concerning the child?

-If a parent does not agree with any decision a Special Guardian has made regarding their child, then we would firstly encourage them to try and speak to the Special Guardian and explain their point of view and reasons for this.
-If this is difficult, then you could attempt mediation with the Special Guardian to see if you can reach an agreement about the decision.
+If a parent does not agree with any decision a Special Guardian has made regarding their child, we would firstly encourage them to try and speak to the Special Guardian and explain their point of view and their reasons.
+If this is difficult, you could attempt mediation with the Special Guardian to see if you can reach an agreement about the decision.

 You can contact National Family Mediation on 0300 4000 636 to arrange an appointment.
 If mediation is unsuccessful then the last option would be to apply either for a Specific Issue Order, asking the court to determine the issue or a Prohibited steps Order, asking the court to issue an order preventing the Special Guardian from doing something, e.g. taking the child abroad.
 Please see our information page on Parental Responsibility for more details on how to apply for these orders.